birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 ### CAA iodef Property

-The usage of the iodef Property is analogous to {{RFC8659}}, i.e., it provides a CA the means of reporting certificate issue requests or certificate issue requests or cases of certificate issue for domains for which the Property appears in the Relevant RRset, when those requests or issuances violate the security policy of the Issuer or the FQDN holder.
+The usage of the iodef Property is analogous to {{RFC8659}}, i.e., it provides a CA the means of reporting certificate issue requests or cases of certificate issue for domains for which the Property appears in the Relevant RRset, when those requests or issuances violate the security policy of the Issuer or the FQDN holder.
 The iodef Property can be used to inform a domain owner about a blocked issuance due to an overly restrictive security Property.

 # Security Considerations